SesameSesame

 Directory Isolation

-• Each task runs in a separate directory under TASK_DIR_BASE
+• Each session runs in a separate directory

 • Agent processes are spawned with restricted environment